EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/creating_web_project.md

 4. Run the `BatteryWebApplication` class to start the application.

-5. Open a browser and enter `http://127.0.0.1:8080` in the address field.
-View the displaying result of the application.
-See the following example:
+5. Open a browser and enter `http://127.0.0.1:8080` in the address field to view the application.
+See the following example.

    ![](media/application-0.png)

-Now, as shown in the above picture, no data is displayed.
+As shown in the above figure, no data is displayed.

-In the next step, we will try calling EnOS APIs to get the following battery data step by step:
+In the next step, we will try calling EnOS APIs for the following.

 - Get the battery asset list
 - Get battery asset information